-"Upon learning of Keannu's remarkable journey, we jumped at the opportunity to help Make-A-Wish get Keannu suited up and back to the football field – Virtually,” says EmergeXR Founder and CEO David Walsh.
+"Upon learning of Keannu's remarkable journey, we jumped at the opportunity to help Make-A-Wish get Keannu suited up and back to the football field – Virtually,” said emergeStudios Founder and CEO David Walsh.
 “By utilizing specialized 360° cameras and microphones, we are recreating a football game staring Keannu as Quarterback."

 See what Keannu saw by watching the VR experience!
 For best experience, view on a mobile device or on Google Chrome